 Before starting ANY experimental work in the Spivey Group Labs certain health and safety training is required.
 Exactly what courses need to be completed depends to some extent on the prior experience of the individual and their College status.
-This is assessed using a Health & Safety Training Requirements matrix.
+This is assessed using a Postgraduate (PG) training and induction requirements matrix.

 All researchers, prior to starting any experiments, must:

 - Initiate their Faculty 'Laboratory Local Induction Record'.
-This involves starting to comple the FoNS Laboratory Local Induction Record Form with either Alan or a designated post-doc.
+This involves starting to complete the FoNS Laboratory Local Induction Record Form with either Alan or a designated post-doc.

 Additionally, UG project students starting in the lab should check through the following summary to make sure they have completed all appropriate training.

 Once the above forms 1 & 2 (i.e. Day one induction & FoNS local induction record) have been completed and signed then they must be scanned and uploaded to the College's Sharepoint Safety Training Record: https://imperiallondon.sharepoint.com/sites/serv/SafetyDpt/Training.
 Guidance for completing this can be found here: MSRH - LabBook Training (Adding Record to Web Notes).
 Once this has been done and the online MSRH – Staff & Student Laboratory Induction exercise has been successfully passed, ask Alan Spivey to e-mail email@example.com to request ID/CID card access to 502 (Lab) and 505 (Chemical Store).

 For all experiments carried out in the Spivey Group Labs specific risk assessments are carried out by completing an Imperial College Chemistry COSHH Form.

 These are printed onto the reverse side of every page of the physical hard copy lab books provided in the MSRH, but we use an electronic version of this form within our LabArchives electronic lab Notebook (eLN) system.